-- 56. The Working Group also considered further measures that could contribute to taking forward multilateral nuclear disarmament negotiations.
-These include the need for the prompt and effective implementation in good faith of article VI of the NPT, paragraphs 3 and 4 (c) of the 1995 NPT Review and Extension Conference decision entitled "Principles and objectives for nuclear non-proliferation and disarmament", the practical steps for achieving nuclear disarmament agreed by consensus in the Final Document of the 2000 NPT Review Conference, as well as the conclusions and recommendations for follow-on actions agreed by the 2010 NPT Review Conference, particularly on the part of the nuclear-weapon States, including through concrete benchmarks and timelines. - 57.
-Further to the implementation of past commitments, the Working Group identified the following measures to be carried out by all States that could contribute to taking forward multilateral nuclear disarmament negotiations: - (a) Achieve the early entry into force of the Comprehensive Nuclear-Test-Ban Treaty (CTBT); - (b) Return immediately to substantive work in the CD, including on negotiations for a treaty banning the production of fissile materials for nuclear weapons or other nuclear explosive devices as well as its other nuclear-related core issues, notably dealing with nuclear disarmament, and effective international arrangements to assure non-nuclear-weapon States against the use or threat of use of nuclear weapons.
-If the CD does not commence negotiations on a treaty banning the production of fissile materials by the end of 2016, urge States to commence negotiations outside the CD;
+59. The Working Group also considered further measures that could contribute to taking forward multilateral nuclear disarmament negotiations.
+These include the need for the prompt and effective implementation in good faith of article VI of the NPT, paragraphs 3 and 4 (c) of the 1995 NPT Review and Extension Conference decision entitled "Principles and objectives for nuclear non-proliferation and disarmament", the practical steps for achieving nuclear disarmament agreed by consensus in the Final Document of the 2000

+NPT Review Conference, as well as the conclusions and recommendations for follow-on actions agreed by the 2010 NPT Review Conference, particularly on the part of the nuclear-weapon States, including through concrete benchmarks and timelines.

-- (c) Support and strengthen the IAEA safeguards system, including encouraging all States which have not yet done so to conclude and to bring into force additional protocols as soon as possible and to implement them provisionally pending their entry into force; - (d) Promote the implementation of the Hague Code of Conduct Against Ballistic Missile Proliferation and contributing to its universal adoption; - (e) Help create conditions that would facilitate further major reductions in nuclear arsenals, including efforts to reduce levels of hostility and tension between States particularly between those possessing nuclear weapons.
-Confidence-building measures play an important role in this; - (f) Support efforts to further develop human and technical capacity in order to improve the capability to detect nuclear explosions, in accordance with the Resolution establishing the Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBT/MSS/RES/1); - (g) Continue work on developing verification capabilities, such as through the International Partnership for Nuclear Disarmament Verification to meet the present and future challenges of transparent, irreversible and effectively verifiable nuclear disarmament; - (h) Strengthen nuclear-weapons-free zones and establish new ones, including, as a priority, in the Middle East; - (i) Cease all efforts to upgrade and modernize existing nuclear weapons; - (j) Support measures to minimize and eliminate the use of highly enriched uranium in civil nuclear programmes. - (k) Assess the international legal obligations under international humanitarian law, international human rights law, and international environmental law in the context of the use or threat of use of nuclear weapons.
+- 60. Further to the implementation of past commitments, the following measures were suggested that all States should carry out to contribute to taking forward multilateral nuclear disarmament negotiations: - (a) Achieve the early entry into force of the Comprehensive Nuclear-Test-Ban Treaty (CTBT); - (b) Return immediately to substantive work in the CD, including on negotiations for a treaty banning the production of fissile materials for nuclear weapons or other nuclear explosive devices as well as its other nuclear-related core issues, notably dealing with nuclear disarmament, and effective international arrangements to assure non-nuclear-weapon States against the use or threat of use of nuclear weapons.
+The view was expressed that, if the CD does not commence negotiations on a treaty banning the production of fissile materials by the end of 2016, States should consider commencing negotiations outside the CD on the basis of CD/1299.
+The view was also expressed that the CD should resume discussions on its membership; - (c) Support and strengthen the IAEA safeguards system, including encouraging all States which have not yet done so to conclude and to bring into force comprehensive safeguards agreements and additional protocols as soon as possible and to implement them provisionally pending their entry into force, noting that it is the sovereign decision of any State to conclude an additional protocol, but once in force, the additional protocol is a legal obligation; - (d) Promote the implementation of the Hague Code of Conduct Against Ballistic Missile Proliferation and contributing to its universal adoption; - (e) Facilitate further major reductions in nuclear arsenals, including efforts to reduce levels of hostility and tension between States particularly between those possessing nuclear weapons.
+Confidence-building measures play an important role in this; - (f) Support efforts to further develop human and technical capacity in order to improve the capability to detect nuclear explosions, in accordance with the Resolution establishing the Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBT/MSS/RES/1); - (g) Continue work on developing verification capabilities within the IAEA as well as through other initiatives such as the International Partnership for Nuclear Disarmament Verification, to meet the present and future challenges of transparent, irreversible and effectively verifiable nuclear disarmament; - (h) Strengthen nuclear-weapons-free zones and establish new ones, including, as a priority, in the Middle East including through the implementation of the 1995 NPT Resolution on the Middle East; - (i) Cease all efforts to upgrade and modernize existing nuclear weapons in ways that result in new military capabilities or enable new military missions; - (j) Support measures to minimize and eliminate stocks and the use of highly enriched uranium on a voluntary basis and where technically and economically feasible. - (k) Assess the international legal obligations under international humanitarian law, international human rights law, and international environmental law in the context of the use or threat of use of nuclear weapons.